-As millennials move into their late 30’s, their consumer activity has become the subject of intense interest to corporations, behavioral analysts and marketeers.
+As millennials move into their late 30’s, their consumer activity has become the subject of intense interest to corporations, behavioral analysts, and marketers.

 But marketing for millennials is difficult, particularly digital marketing.
 Remember, this is a generation that grew up with the Age of Information.
-They expect easy internet access, embrace social media and, importantly for marketeers, are extremely comfortable with e-commerce and online payments.
+They expect easy internet access, embrace social media, and, importantly for marketers, are extremely comfortable with e-commerce and online payments.

 - On average, Millennials pick up their phones over 100 times a day.

-- Millennials enjoy ‘scrolling’ and ‘browsing’ through portals like Instagram and Facebook – browsing often happens without an aim of finding something specific.
+- Millennials enjoy ‘scrolling’ and ‘browsing’ through portals like Instagram and Facebook – browsing often happens without the aim of finding something specific.

-- They particularly enjoy content about travelling, experiences and lifestyle.
+- They particularly enjoy content about traveling, experiences, and lifestyle.